arqex/freezer/README.md

 // The component receives a part of the freezer data this.props.branch = { h: 4, i: 5};
 ```
 Eventually the component is used to update `store.c.f.h = 8`.
-With *Freezer* instead of dispatching an action, as it would be done with *Flux*, those kind of changes can be done using the data itself:
+You can dispatch an action with the frozen node as the payload ( making easier for your actions know what to update ), or even use the node itself to require the change:
 ```js
 this.props.branch.set( {h: 8} );
 ```